Modern Motor Oils for Modern Engines

 - Pennzoil Platinum Full Synthetic Motor Oil - SAE 0W-16

 With the continued development of high efficiency engines and the growing use of 0W oils and new engine oil standards coming in 2020, Pennzoil is prepared to meet the challenges.
-More than 40 years of research and development went into the creation of Pennzoil Synthetic motor oil made from natural gas and continuous testing on the racetrack and elsewhere ensure that Pennzoil is prepared to provide the protection needed for advanced engine technology.
+More than 40 years of research and development went into the creation of Pennzoil Synthetic motor oil made with natural gas and continuous testing on the racetrack and elsewhere ensure that Pennzoil is prepared to provide the protection needed for advanced engine technology.

 1 Based on Sequence VIF fuel economy test